 If you haven’t sold ads before, you may feel lost when it comes to setting prices.
 Start by going to friends or family members with local businesses and ask what they think would be a fair price for ad space in your production’s Playbill program—get multiple opinions if possible.
 Make sure they know how many audience members you expect to attend the production so they’ll have a better idea of how many people will see their ad.
 This will help you set a general baseline for your prices.

 Next, set a fundraising goal that incorporates both production costs you need to recover and general funds for the department as well.
 Don’t forget about the cost of your program itself.
 If you’re using PLAYBILLder’s professional printing services, you can consult our pricing guide to see how increasing the page count affects printing costs.
-(PLAYBILLder also offers a purchasable PDF license that allows you to print your program at any local printing service.)
+(PLAYBILLder also offers a purchasable PDF license that allows you to print your program using the printing service of your choice, including home and office printers.)

 Once you’ve got a good handle on what local businesses are comfortable paying and what your fundraising needs are, think about how many ads you can reasonably expect to sell and do the math.
 Remember that you should consider different ad sizes as “value” buys.
 A 1/2-page ad should be slightly less than the cost of two 1/4-page ads, while a full-page ad should be slightly less than two 1/2-page ads.
 Conversely, the back page of your program is a bigger value to an advertiser than a full interior page, so that should cost more than a regular full-page ad.